Fred Ward: 2000s

 Ward was seen in many motion pictures, TV shows and videos in 2000.
 He starred in the action-thriller The Chaos Factor and appeared in the gangster movie Circus, the teen movie Road Trip and the horror sequel The Crow: Salvation.

 In 2001, Ward was nominated for a Video Premiere Award as the best male actor for the direct-to-video-production Full Disclosure.
 He also co-starred in Joe Dirt, Summer Catch, Wild Iris, the mini-TV-series Dice and the comedic Corky Romano.

 In 2002, Ward appeared in Sweet Home Alabama, Enough and Abandon.
 He had the starring role in Birdseye and signed in for the TV pilot for the drama Georgetown with Helen Mirren, but the series was never made.
 After roles in The Last Ride, 10.5 and Coast to Coast (all 2004) he took a short break from acting and returned as a guest in the TV series Grey's Anatomy and ER (2006 and 2007).
 He was next in the ensemble drama Feast of Love, the thriller Exit Speed, Management with Jennifer Aniston, The Wild Stallion DVD and as the boss Ashcroft in Armored.

 Ward guest starred as Ronald Reagan in the French political thriller L'affaire Farewell (2009).
 He appeared in 30 Minutes or Less, guest starred in the TV series United States of Tara, In Plain Sight and Leverage in 2012.
 In 2013, he had a guest role in 2 Guns starring Denzel Washington and Mark Wahlberg.

 Personal life and death

-Ward married Marie-France Boisselle in 1995.
-They resided in Los Angeles.
-He had one son, Django Ward, a singer and guitarist, from his previous marriage to Silvia Ward.

-Ward and his wife Marie-France both filed for divorce in August 2013, but they reconciled later that year.
+Ward had one son, Django Ward, a singer and guitarist, from a marriage to Silvia Ward.
+He married Marie-France Boisselle in 1995, and lived with her in Los Angeles.
+They both filed for divorce in August 2013, before reconciling later that year.
 Ward died on May 8, 2022, at the age of 79.